 - Firstly, the company takes in revenues from ordinary operations for a year or more.

 - Secondly, leaders and analysts re-evaluate company business performance and growth prospects.
 For this, they give particular attention to evaluating:

 - Company business model performance.
 Here, they will focus mainly on their pricing and margin models.

 - Thirdly, leaders adjust or change the business model and strategies.

 - The company replaces failing strategies and models.

-- Finally, company resumes business for another period before re-evaluating.
+- Finally, the company resumes business for another period before re-evaluating.

 Explaining Business Cycle in Context

 The GDP of most countries tends to grow over time, as the long-range growth line in the figure suggests.
-The long-term growth line is serves as a baselinereference.
+The long-term growth line serves as a baseline reference.
 Economic output fluctuates around the baseline with different business cycle phases.
 Note that stock market prices usually rise or fall ahead of like changes in the economy (GDP).